1985 Atlantic hurricane season: Tropical Storm Isabel

 A tropical wave exited Africa on September 29.
-It entered the Caribbean on October 5 and produced torrential rainfall across Puerto Rico; the floods killed 180 people, mostly from a mudslide near Ponce.
+It entered the Caribbean on October 5 and produced torrential rainfall across Puerto Rico; the floods killed 180 people, mostly from a mudslide in Ponce.
 On October 7, the wave spawned a tropical depression north of Hispaniola.
 Located on the western edge of a mid-Atlantic high pressure system, the storm moved northward and intensified into Tropical Storm Isabel, although initial development was hampered by interaction with Hispaniola.
 After moving through the southeastern Bahamas, Isabel quickly intensified and attained peak winds of 70 mph late on October 8.
 An approaching cold front caused the storm to weaken and a ridge behind the front caused Isabel to curve westward.
 In addition, strong southwesterly flow gradually decreased convection around the center.

 Isabel made landfall near Fernandina Beach, Florida as a 40 mph tropical storm late on October 10.
 It quickly weakened to a tropical depression, and the circulation turned to the north and east once inland.
 Late on October 11, Isabel emerged from the coast near Brunswick, Georgia and subsequently drifted to the northeast.
 The circulation was absorbed by a cold front while located east of the Outer Banks of North Carolina on October 15.
 When Isabel made landfall on northeastern Florida, the storm dropped light rains across the Southeastern United States, peaking at 3.38 in in southeastern North Carolina.
 Additionally, minimal precipitation fell in Florida, Georgia, and South Carolina.